 Branzino has delicate, flaky, white flesh with mild flavor and makes for easy and quick grilling or roasting!

-The tail end will cook faster than the head end, so this will help cook to evenly on the grill.
+Step 4: Using and sharp knife, slice the fish at the thicker end, adding some diagnol slits.
+The tail end will cook faster and the slits will help the fish cook more evenly on the grill.

+Step 5: Grill.
 Heat the grill to medium-high and oil the grates.
-If possible, lower heat on one side.
+If possible, lower the heat on one side.

 Use a metal spatula and tongs to carefully flip.
 Cover, grill until crisp with visible grill marks and eyes cloud, another 5-7 minutes.